AbhirupBasu-18/AbhirupBasu-18/README.md

-- 👋 Hi, I’m @AbhirupBasu-18
+- 👋 Hi, I’m Abhirup Basu
-- 👀 I’m interested in ...
+- 👀 I’m interested in software engineering.
-- 🌱 I’m currently learning ..web development and c++.
+- 🌱 I’m currently learning ..web development,competitive programming,dsa and c++.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ..mailm me at abhirupbasu2019@gmail.com.